elzetia/Documentation/docs/RedM/stable.md

 end)
 ```
 #### <Badge type="server" text="Server" /> initSQLValues
-Fires when all database values are updated after start the script
+Fires when all database values are updated after the script is started
 ```lua
 exports.kd_stable:RegisterAction('initSQLValues', function()
 end)
 ```
 #### <Badge type="server" text="Server" /> newFavorite
-Fires when the player defines a new favourite horse
+Fires when the player assigns a new favourite horse
 ```lua
 -- @param source - serverID of the player
 -- @param horseID - ID of the horse